cmolodo/covid-19/README.md

 Similarly, due to the New Years holiday, no dashboard was published for 2021-01-01.
 Instead, the report provided 2021-01-02 contained the aggregate across both days.
 Filled in values by interpolating between 2020-12-31 and 2021-01-02.

+Due to the Easter holiday, no dashboard data was available for 2021-04-04.

 #### Arlington, MA
 https://www.arlingtonma.gov/departments/health-human-services/health-department/coronavirus-information